How to Determine if Someone you Love is Abusing Fentanyl

 In the 1960s, it was first used with other anesthesia medications to prepare the patients and put them to sleep before operations.
 As researchers studied deeper on the pain-relieving effects of Fentanyl, pharmaceutical companies went on to put it in the market under the opioid pain reliever category.
 They developed Fentanyl patches, lollipops, a small piece of film that is dissolved under the tongue, and a pill lodged inside the cheek.

 It was considered to be one of the strongest opioid drugs on the market.
 It is 50 to 100 times stronger than the effects of morphine.
 It even became the most often prescribed synthetic pain reliever in the United States back in 2012.

 As with any drugs, Fentanyl must be prescribed by a physician.
 It is to be administered at the right dosage in a highly controlled environment.
 This opioid only takes a little time to create a tolerance to high doses, so a dose that was considered sufficient for a week will probably not have the same effect a few days later.

 However, some studies show that recent overdoses of Fentanyl were produced in clandestine laboratories.
 This only means that these are non-pharmaceutical Fentanyl.
 The forms by which these are sold include the following: powder, spiked on blotter paper, mixed with heroin, or tablets that look similar to less potent opioids.
-Some are placed in a blotter paper in the mouth so it can be absorbed directly though the mucus membrane.
-Mixing heroin or other drugs with Fentanyl also puts a user at a significant risk of overdose.
+Some are placed in a blotter paper in the mouth so they can be absorbed directly through the mucus membrane.
+Mixing heroin or other drugs with Fentanyl also puts a user at significant risk of overdose.